You have no items in your cart.

 I’m not talking full-on black dog here, but little things like always feeling tired (see point 1), or not being able to concentrate (point 2) or even just feeling a bit, you know, bollocks.

-Now you know some of the signs.
+Now you know some of the signs of mental health in agencies or any walk of life in fairness.
 The most important question is, what can you do about it?

 The first thing to say is, don’t worry.
 You’re not alone.
 I’d bet my house that every agency owner or senior leader has been there.
 And guess what, that’s part of the solution.